dotnet/runtime/docs/workflow/building/coreclr/README.md

 ## The Basics

-As explained in the main workflow README, you can build the CoreCLR runtime by passing `-subset clr` as argument to the repo's main `build.sh`/`build.cmd` script:
+As explained in the main workflow *README*, you can build the CoreCLR runtime by passing `-subset clr` as argument to the repo's main `build.sh`/`build.cmd` script:

 ```bash
 ./build.sh -subset clr <other args go here>